vks/highwayhash-rs/README.md

 ## Status

-The bindings are in a very early state.
-They currently only work on Linux.
+The bindings are in an early state.
+They currently should work on Unix, but are only tested on Linux.
 [Bazel](http://bazel.io) is required to build the underlying C++ library.
-(All this will hopefully be fixed soon.)